 Affordable Life Insurance Protection for Your Family

-If you are shopping for a term life insurance policy you may be wondering how your insurance priced.
+If you're shopping for term life insurance you may be wondering how your insurance priced.

 When it comes to term insurance, there are several common factors used in developing the price for a term life policy.

 Your life insurance class rating is a key factor in determining what rate will be used to calculate your insurance premium.

 Ratings usually include 4 different classes for rate determination.

 Each insurance carrier has their own approach to determining which rate class you fit into.
 There are several factors used to determine your rate class, including your age, health, and medical history.
 This information is requested when you apply for life insurance.

 In addition, several other variables are taken into consideration including your lifestyle and activities.